 Isabel Ceballos was born in Medellin, Colombia, and raised in Connecticut.
 She earned her B.A. and M.A. in Modern Languages with a concentration in Spanish Language, Literature & Culture from Central Connecticut State University.
+She is currently working on her Ed.D. in Leadership and Learning in Organizations from Peabody College Vanderbilt University.
 Isabel Ceballos has been a member of Walker’s Language Department since 2013, and is the founding executive director of Horizons at The Ethel Walker School, the first all-girls Horizons program in the country.

 Named one of Hartford Business Journal’s Top 40 Under 40 in 2016, and a recipient of The Thelma Ellis Dickerson Community Bridge Builder Award, Isabel is an active member in the community.
 She serves on the Board of The Aurora Women & Girls Foundation, and is a member of the United Way Community Engagement Committee.